synyx/sybil/README.md

 The **JenkinsService** has a *runScheduled* method, which is annotated with @Scheduled which means it is run every 60 seconds.
 This method gets a list of all jobs from the Jenkins server(s), compares it to the list loaded from `jenkins.json` and then instructs the associated LED strips to show the jobs' statuses.
+If so configured, the LED strips will adjust their brightness depending on the ambient illuminance measured by their associated sensors.

 A direct API for reading the LED strips' state and for writing to it (i.e. displaying things on it) is provided at `/configuration/ledstrips/{name}/display/`.